Bartallama3D/website/_products/21-tesla-uniden-r8.md

     change_log: Redesign focused around ease of assembly.
 Unit now assembles with only 3 screws and the 4th screw is the adjustable foot screw.
 Version 2.0 is not compatible with prior versions due to the changing of the mounting pattern/attachment method.
 ---

-Introducing the Bartallama3D™ Radar Holder for the Uniden R8 radar detector.
+Introducing the Bartallama3D™ Radar Holder for the Uniden R8/R8W radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a Tesla screen.
 This radar holder is not compatible with any other vehicles.

 Key Features:
   - Mounts your radar detector on the center screen and Securely holds the radar detector
   - Non-Permanent Installation, rubber bumper prevents movement and enables easy removal for storage
   - Adjustable upward/downward pitch via the adjustable foot
   - Integrated cable clips for clean cable management down the back of your screen
-  - Printed from high temperature ABS for hot Dashboard temps
+  - Made from high temperature ABS for hot Dashboard temps
   - Simple and quick assembly (4 screws!)

 This package includes: